 The Howey Test: Tokens, Securities & Regulation

-Recent declines in both Initial Coin Offerings (ICOs) and cryptocurrency prices can partly be attributed to the SEC (its noteworthy movements, opinions, investigations and subpoenas).
-The SEC’s initial laissez faire approach toward this new innovative approach at capital formation could be argued as either lazy or reactive.
+Recent declines in both Initial Coin Offerings (ICOs) and cryptocurrency prices can partly be attributed to the SEC (its noteworthy movements, opinions, investigations, and subpoenas).
+The SEC’s initial laissez-faire approach toward this new innovative approach to capital formation could be argued as either lazy or reactive.
 That is, the SEC likely wanted to see how the cryptocurrency market would facilitate and adapt to traditional securities frameworks.

 As a highly innovative crowdfunding tool, initial coin and token offerings disrupt preconceived notions about capital formation.
 More importantly, they obliterate the traditional method for defining a security per the Howey Test.
 Coin issuers and their legal counsel have opined that many a utility token did not qualify as a securities investment based on this test.
 However, recent SEC opinion asserts that many (if not most) utility tokens CAN be treated as securities.
 This assertion is already forcing token issuers to comply (at least partly) to existing securities regulation.

 How do coin and token issuers comply with securities regulations?

 In their effort to fit the proverbial square peg ICO into the round hole of regulation, several attorneys (in this case the likes of Marco Santori and the team at Cooley) conjured-up a complementary and often corresponding document to the Regulation D securities exemption known as the SAFT (simple agreement for future tokens).
 The SAFT framework has been continually employed, copied, and replicated for use in many prominent token and coin pre-sales for the past 18 months.